 Penny stocks provide very high returns but at the same time, come with high volatility.
 As a beginner, you should avoid penny scrips owing to the high risk of capital loss.
 Once you are comfortable with the strategy, understand trends well, you may enter the segment.

 Since intraday trading requires you to be hyper-vigilant about the market, it surely brings with it anxiety.
 However, don’t let it get the better of you.
 Trades and decisions should be based on logic and rationale.
 Emotions such as fear, greed, attachment, etc. should be kept at bay.

 As mentioned previously, intraday trading looks lucrative but comes with a high degree of risk.
 So what are the other options if you wish to switch?

 Following are some of the alternatives to intraday –

 Intra-day is not very easy and this guide should be used only as a starting point to delve deeper into this trading type.
 It is also important to note that this type of trading is not suited to all stock market traders or investors.
 Read more about this trading to see if it aligns with your financial objectives and risk appetite.
 If you want to explore intra-day trading, start with a small trade volume to protect yourself from market risks, also make sure your technical analysis basics are strong so that you are able to take wise buy and sell decisions.
 However, if you want to take benefits from the stock market, you can start investing rather than trading.
-Stock investing involves assessing a stock based on fundamentals and then holding on to your investments for long term wealth prospects.
-That way you don’t have to constantly watch and time the market and it can save you a lot of anxiety as well as possible capital loss.
-In any case, whichever strategy you select, make sure you enter stock markets with thorough preparedness, know fully well about the risks and remain calm and composed.
+Stock investing involves assessing a stock based on fundamentals and then holding on to your investments for long-term wealth prospects.
+That way you don’t have to constantly watch and time the market and it can save you a lot of anxiety as well as a possible capital loss.
+In any case, whichever strategy you select, make sure you enter stock markets with thorough preparedness, know fully well about the risks, and remain calm and composed.